 Aetna considers transciliary filtration (Fugo Blade transciliary filtration, Singh filtration) experimental and investigational for the treatment of glaucoma or any other indications because its effectiveness has not been established.

-Aetna considers suprachoroidal drainage of aqueous humor (suprachoroidal shunt), anterior segment aqueous drainage devices without extra-ocular reservoir inserted by an internal approach, and other shunts (e.g., the SOLX gold shunt) that have not been approved by the FDA as experimental and investigational for the treatment of glaucoma because their effectiveness has not been established.
+Aetna considers suprachoroidal drainage of aqueous humor (suprachoroidal shunt), anterior segment aqueous drainage devices without extra-ocular reservoir inserted by an internal approach, and other shunts (e.g., the DeepLight Gold Micro-Shunt (SOLX, Boston, MA), Eyepass Glaucoma Implant (GMP Companies, Inc., Fort lauderdale, FL) that have not been approved by the FDA as experimental and investigational for the treatment of glaucoma because their effectiveness has not been established.

 Aetna consideers iStent Trabecular Micro-Bypass Stent System medically necessary for the treatment of adults with mild or moderate open-angle glaucoma and a cataract when medication therapies have failed to control IOP.

-Aetna considers adjunctive use of anti-fibrotic agents (e.g., mitomycin C) or systemic corticosteroids has no proven value with aqueous drainage/shunt implants, and thus the adjunctive use of these agents is considered experimental and investigational.
+Aetna considers the adjunctive use of anti-fibrotic agents (e.g., mitomycin C) or systemic corticosteroids with shunt implants experimental and investigational because there are no advantages to the adjunctive use of these agents with currently available shunts.

-Aetna considers beta radiation experimental and investigational for the treatment of glaucoma because its effectiveness has not been established.
+Aetna considers beta radiation experimental and investigational for the treatment of glaucoma because its effectiveness has not been established for that indication.

 Glaucoma is associated with increased intra-ocular pressure (IOP).
 The majority (about 90 %) of patients with glaucoma have primary open-angle glaucoma (POAG) that is defined as a chronic condition in which the IOP is elevated beyond a level compatible with the continued health and function of the eye, with a gonioscopically open angle, and a decreased facility of outflow.
 It is a slow progressive, insidious optic neuropathy.
 Primary open-angle glaucoma is also known as chronic open-angle glaucoma and chronic simple glaucoma.
 Another form of glaucoma is acute angle-closure glaucoma (AACG), which occurs as a dramatic, violent attack with closure of the entire angle.
 In contrast to POAG, AACG manifests with symptoms of blurred vision with colored halos around lights, pain, redness, and often nausea and vomiting related to the pain.
 In AACG, the IOP can rise precipitously to more than 50 mm Hg.